Y0Coss/docs-fork/pages/account_and_service_management/startup-program/01-optimise-application/guide.en-gb.md

 - Company name
 - Website
-- Social media (Twitter, LinkedIn)
+- Social media (LinkedIn, X)
 - Description of your project and business model
 - Server infrastructure needs
 - Stage of development of your project

-**Precision and completeness:** Any missing or incorrect information could result in your application being rejected or delays if updates are required.
+**Precision and completeness**: Any missing or incorrect information could result in your application being rejected or delays if updates are required.

 ### Processing time